w3c/sdw/meetings/f2f-3-recap.md

 - as part of our incubation work, we have helped in gathering support from the right people around the things we are incubating.
 - we should update the milestones in the charter.
 Also, we are not working on Describing moving objects or an SSN Primer.
 - the group could leverage resources available at OGC.
 If we have a list of top 5 priorities, that helps.
 - we switched from having regular teleconferences to a mode where it runs a focus week the first week of each month.
-This is sort of working; we are looking for ways to improve.
+This is sort of working; we are looking for ways to improve (action on chairs and W3C team contact).

 ## project: WebVMT
 - WebVMT project page: https://‌github.com/‌w3c/‌sdw/‌projects/‌8